 Recommendations and Results

-The easiest, least invasive and most hassle-free way of dealing with the rising damp is through the installation of an Aquapol magnetic dehydration system.
+The easiest, least invasive and most hassle-free way of dealing with the rising damp is through the installation of a Magnetic Dehydration System.
 This system can handle the rising damp problem even if the cement render and plaster is not removed as it will "send" the water back into the ground through the capillary system.

 However additional repairs such as removing some of the cement plaster will definitely help in regard and will make the dehydration cycle shorter.